-We all have a friend, neighbor, coworker or family member who is more than happy to give us their opinion on every subject under the son.
-Unfortunately for us, that person is normally wrong more often than they are right.
-It’s one thing if that person is a mere annoyance, it’s another when that person’s bad information caused us to make a bad decision that impacts our children and ourselves.
+We all have a friend, neighbor, coworker, or family member who is more than happy to give us their opinion on every subject under the sun.
+Unfortunately for us, that person usually is wrong more often than they are right.
+It’s one thing if that person is a mere annoyance; it’s another when that person’s lousy information causes us to make a wrong decision that impacts our children and ourselves.

-The attorneys with the Law Office of Bryan Fagan, PLLC would like to share with you some information regarding popular family law topics that we are asked questions about on a regular basis.
-Specifically, these are topics that I believe many people in our community have been provided bad information.
-Let’s examine a few more of these before we move on to a different subject in tomorrow’s blog post.
+The attorneys with the Law Office of Bryan Fagan, PLLC, would like to share with you some information regarding popular family law topics that we are asked questions about regularly.
+Specifically, these are topics that I believe many people in our community have been provided with lousy information.
+Let’s examine a few more of these before moving on to a different subject in tomorrow’s blog post.

 Postnuptial agreements are possible to divide property between spouses

 This is true.
 Once you and your spouse get married, you can agree on how community property is divided and determine what a part of each of your separate estates is.
 A postnuptial agreement can go into effect if you and your spouse divorce or when one of you pass away.

 A postnuptial agreement must be in writing and can take into account any property currently owned by you and your spouse or any property that is anticipated to be purchased.
 The agreement can even take property that would usually be considered part of the community estate and place it into the column of separate property.
 Future income from that property can also be designated as separate property.